buttonpushertv/buttonpusherTTRPG/90-Tools & Helpers/JSON Importing How To Notes/03b-Multi-step Importing Process.md

 - Importing
 ---

+> [!ERROR] OLDER PROCESS WARNING
+> These instructions have not been fully updated to reflect all the changes in the process made for Wyrmling-v.0.6, where Batch Importing was added.
+>
+> I hope to update these instructions at a future date.

 # Why do you torture yourself so?

 In this note, you will find the step-by-step instructions for importing the FMG JSON to create notes that will represent all the States, Provinces, Burgs, Cultures, and Religions[^1] found in your FMG world map file.
 The Handlebar Templates will create many links between related locations and it *should* make your life, as worldbuilder, a little easier and more fun.